gaetancollaud/presentation/imply/slides.md

 # Under the hood

-Same as kafka => segmentation/partition.
+segmentation/partition => Same as kafka

 Time based but can also be split on a dimension.

-Perfect segment is around 700mb.
+"Perfect" segment is around 700mb

 Rollout => "compact" the data